-Focus Announces First Closing of a Non-Brokered Private Placement for \$75.000
+First Closing of a Non-Brokered Private Placement for \$75,000

-During the year ended September 30, 2017, on September 26, 2017 the Company announced that it has held a first closing of a non-brokered private placement at which it issued an aggregate of 1,000,000 units at a price of \$0.075 per unit, for gross proceeds to Focus of \$75,000.
+On September 26, 2017 the Company announced that it has held a first closing of a non-brokered private placement at which it issued an aggregate of 1,000,000 units at a price of \$0.075 per unit, for gross proceeds to Focus of \$75,000.
 Each of the units consists of one common share in the capital of Focus and one common share purchase warrant.
 Each warrant entitles its holder to purchase one additional common share of Focus at an exercise price of \$0.10 for a period of 48 months.
 The net proceeds from the sale of the units will be added to Focus' working capital.